-There are many ways how to analyze workouts, track progress and determine training intensity.
+There are many ways how to analyse workouts, track progress and determine training intensity.
 Heart rate monitoring has been one of the most convenient ways for many coaches and athletes.
 Heart rate monitors are relatively cheap and the results are quite accurate.

 In this article you will learn about: